Testing infrastructure for data.table

 Current testing infrastructure

-Current testing is limited to package checks run on CI:
+Current testing is limited to package checks that run on CI:

 • Github actions runs R CMD check on Ubuntu for each PR.